Rob-Lando/coins-to-track/README.md

 ```

 ### Prerequisites:
-  - python & pip are installed locally
+  - python & pip are installed locally and associated commands are available in Powershell or terminal
       - confirm pip installation with:
         ```pip --version```